guruvyasa/A-Quick-Java-Primer/threads.md

 However, synchronization can introduce thread contention, which occurs when two or more threads try to access the same resource simultaneously and cause the Java runtime to execute one or more threads more slowly, or even suspend their execution.
 Starvation and livelock are forms of thread contention

+##Thread Interference

+Consider a simple class called Counter

+class Counter {
+    private int c = 0;

+    public void increment() {
+        c++;
+    }

+    public void decrement() {
+        c--;
+    }

+    public int value() {
+        return c;
+    }

+}
+Counter is designed so that each invocation of increment will add 1 to c, and each invocation of decrement will subtract 1 from c.
+However, if a Counter object is referenced from multiple threads, interference between threads may prevent this from happening as expected.